LeandroA98/Space-Tourism-web/README.md

 ## Overview

-It's a fully functional and interactive website with lots of informative panels a very stylish desing.
+It's a fully functional and interactive website with lots of informative panels and a very stylish desing.

 ### The Challenge